Tony’s Chicago Beef: A REAL Chicago Beef Hits Sarasota

-We’ve all been down this road before, only to be bitterly disappointed by what lays at the end.
-You know what will happen, but, you still cant help yourself, you have to check it out.
-In the case above, you may indeed get a chili dog, but, certainly nothing that could pass for or even come close to the original.
+We’ve all been down this road before, only to be bitterly disappointed by what lies at the end.
+You know what will happen, but you still can’t help yourself.
+You have to check it out.
+In the case above, you may indeed get a chili dog, but certainly, nothing that could pass for or even come close to the original.
 Skunked again!

 So what does a guy from the Windy City do when he’s jonesing for a true Chicago beef sandwich?
 Until recently, the answer was to hop a plane north (expensive) for a trip to Al’s #1 Beef or call in an order to Portillo’s for a FedEx delivery (just as expensive!).
 All that has changed.

-Heres a peak at their headline attraction, the Chicago Beef Sandwich.
+Here’s a peek at their headline attraction, their Chicago Beef Sandwich.

-Now theres a million and one ways to order a Chicago beef.
-Some people like cheese, some dont.
+Now there are a million and one ways to order a Chicago beef.
+Some people like cheese, and some don’t.
 Some like sweet giardiniera, some hot or none at all.
 What about the juice?
-Should the sandwich be wet, dry or just the tips dipped?
-You can also add an Italian sausage for a combo.
+Should the sandwich be wet, dry, or just the tips dipped?
+You can also add an Italian sausage for a “combo.”
 You begin to see the picture.
 Arguments are constant and sometimes heated about the best way to serve a beef.

-Tonys cooks their own beef and you can really taste the garlic (which is great).
-The roll is nice and soft and the beef is perfectly thin sliced.
+Tony’s cooks their own beef, and you can really taste the garlic (which is great).
+The roll is nice and soft, and the beef is perfectly thin-sliced.
 This Chicago beef was a knockout.
-Closest to the real thing Ive had outside of Chicago.
-It even came in a plastic basket with a piece of white paper in the bottom!
+Closest to the “real” thing I”ve had outside of Chicago.
+It even came in a plastic basket with a piece of white paper on the bottom!